Anne (1799 ship): Voyage to Australia

 On 9 April 1799, the Navy Board engaged the renamed Anne and licensed her in London for a single voyage transporting convicts.
 Her master was James Stewart.
 For security she was provided with 12 ship's guns and manned by a crew of 42, including additional seamen to act as guards.
 The British War Office declined a request for a detachment of Marines, citing the burden created by the ongoing war with France.

 Under the command of James Stewart, on 26 June 1800 Anne sailed from Cork carrying 147 male and 24 female convicts.

 A little over a month later, on 29 July, Stewart and Anne's crew suppressed a mutiny.
-After consulting with his officers, Stewart had the ringleader of the uprising shot, and another man subjected to 250 lashes.
 In the affray one convict was killed and some others were wounded.
-Later, a Vice-Admiralty Court would try Stewart and the Chief Mate, and honourably acquit them.
+After consulting with his officers, Stewart had the ringleader of the uprising, a United Irishman Marcus Sheehy, from Limerick shot.
+He was the only convict ever to have been executed at sea by firing squad.
+Another man was subjected to 250 lashes.Later, a Vice-Admiralty Court would try Stewart and the Chief Mate, and honourably acquit them.